wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-manager/wazuh_server_rpm_centos.rst

 Uninstall
 ---------

-To uninstall the Wazuh Manager and Wazuh API:
+To uninstall the Wazuh manager and Wazuh API:

     .. code-block:: console